 Some courses may be counted in more than one category.
+Courses cannot be cross counted within general education.
 The student must still complete the specific total hours for graduation by taking additional electives.

-Developmental courses cannot be counted toward graduation requirements
+Developmental courses cannot be counted toward graduation requirements.